textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Delete sessions (bulk)

-Delete messages sessions, together with all nested messages, by given ID(s) or delete all messages sessions.
+Delete message sessions, together with all nested messages, by given ID(s) or delete all message sessions.

 ### Example
 ```java